syaraniafa/Stock-Performance-Prediction/README.md

   The first architecture is constructed based on Table 1 (provided in the project notebook), which acts as the foundational deep learning model.

     b. **Sequential Self-Attention Mechanism**
-  An advanced architecture is then created by adding a **Sequential Self-Attention Mechanism** to enhance the model's ability to focus on important parts of the input sequence.
+  An advanced architecture is then created by adding a **Sequential Self-Attention Mechanism** to enhance the model's ability to focus on important parts of the input sequence. <br>
     **Explanation of Self-Attention**: This mechanism enables the model to weigh the importance of each time step when making predictions, allowing it to capture long-term dependencies in the stock data more effectively than traditional sequential models.

 4. **Model Evalution**